 The Easiest DIY Setting Spray

-Let me show you how fast and easy it is to just make it yourself for a fraction of the price.
+Thankfully, it’s fast and easy to make it yourself for a just fraction of the price.

 I’ll show you my original “recipe” using only 3 ingredients and an even cheaper option using only 2 ingredients for your DIY makeup setting spray so you can customize it to fit your budget.